BurnySc2/sc2-planner/README.md

 ## Requirements

-[Node 12 or newer](https://nodejs.org/en/download/) is required to create this static website.
+[Node 14 or newer](https://nodejs.org/en/download/) is required to create this static website.

-[Python 3.7 or newer](https://www.python.org/downloads/) is required to run pre-commit hooks and e2e tests.
+[Python 3.8 or newer](https://www.python.org/downloads/) is required to run pre-commit hooks.

 ## Setup